MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/planning-optimization/production-planning.md

 ## <a name="filters"></a>Filters

-For planning scenarios that include production, we recommend that you avoid filtered master planning runs.
 To ensure that Planning Optimization has the information that it needs to calculate the correct result, you must include all products that have any relation to products in the whole BOM structure of the planned order.
+For planning scenarios that include production, we therefore recommend that you avoid filtered master planning runs.

 Although dependent child items are automatically detected and included in master planning runs when the built-in master planning engine is used, Planning Optimization doesn't currently perform this action.